LLNL/mphys-surrogate-model/results/Random Seeds/Notes.md

 that Emily has discussed where the later epoch models don't perform well.
 Is this related?
 I think in general, focusing too much on the seed isn't super important.
 Once you find some good general parameters with Optuna, try a couple random seeds.

+There are now seed results for all three models.
+I don't think it's worth putting that much more time into this investigation, though the script will remain if necessary.